ayokunlejames/Employee-Commuting-CO2-analysis/README.md

 ### 2.1 Data Collection

 This year, staff surveys were run from which an estimate of the university’s commuting CO2 emissions impact could be made.
 The survey captured information on commuting patterns, distances traveled, and modes of transport used by staff members.
-The results of the staff commuting survey were provided and were provided in an excel sheet with the following 12 columns:
+The results of the staff commuting survey were provided in an excel sheet with the following 12 columns:

 A.	in a typical week, what percentage are you on campus